Yang-Taotao/Yang-Taotao.github.io/content/posts/JAX_Quick_Start.md

 #### 3.1: JAX install

 We have two options: GPU or CPU version of JAX.
 Use at your own discretion.
 We follow: <https://jax.readthedocs.io/en/latest/installation.html>.
+Since we are working within our new virtual environment, all packages will be installed to this venv specifically.

 1. Let us start with getting pip up to date.
 In Linux shell, run: